-No, as a US Citizen moving to the UK, your visa application will not be impacted by the prospect of Britain leaving the EU, this will only have an effect on European citizens, and a the moment does not have any impact at all.
+No, as a US Citizen moving from the US to the UK, your visa application will not be impacted by the prospect of Britain leaving the EU, this will only have an effect on European citizens, and at the moment does not have any impact at all.

 There are a number of other visas for the UK that US citizens may be eligible for, such as a Tier 1 Investor Visa or Tier 1 Entrepreneur Visa, which we will cover at a later date.
 If you require assistance on any of the visa categories above or help with your move to the UK then our expert immigration advisors can help.

 Unfortunately, the retirement visa route (“Retired persons of independent means”) for the UK was abolished in 2008.
 As a result, the UK no longer has a retirement visa which allows self-sufficient people who do not intend to work or start a business to enter and live in the UK.

 Instead, you will need to follow the pathway for a residency visa.
 However if you have financial means to be able to invest at least £2 million in the UK, the UK Tier 1 Investor Visa route may be suitable.